 Energy Policy Act of 1992 (EPAct 92) – An act of the U.S. Congress, passed in 1992, which required the development by the U.S. Department of Energy (DOE) of voluntary guidelines for home energy rating systems.

+Energy Rating – An unbiased indication of a Dwelling Unit’s relative energy performance based on consistent inspection procedures, operating assumptions, climate data and calculation methods in accordance with this Standard.

-Energy Rating Disclosure – a set of assertions attested to by the Certified Rater listing all potential financial interests of the Certified Rater with respect to the property being Rated.
-At a minimum, the Energy Rating Disclosure must attest that the Certified Rater has no potential financial interest in the results of the Rating.
-However, where any potential financial interest in the results of the Rating exists on the part of the Certified Rater, it must be disclosed and attested to in writing by the Certified Rater.
+Energy Rating Disclosure – A set of assertions attested to by the Certified Rater listing all potential financial interests of the Certified Rater with respect to the property being Rated.
+Where any potential financial interest in the results of the Rating exists on the part of the Certified Rater, it must be disclosed and attested to in writing by the Certified Rater.

-Energy Rating Index – A numerical integer value that represents the relative energy use of a Rated Home as compared with the energy use of the Energy Rating Reference Home and where an Index value of 100 represents the energy use of the Energy Rating Reference Home and an Index value of 0 (zero) represents a home that uses zero net purchased energy annually.
+Energy Rating Index (ERI) – A numerical integer value that represents the relative energy use of a Rated Home as compared with the energy use of the Energy Rating Reference Home and where an Index value of 100 represents the energy use of the Energy Rating Reference Home and an Index value of 0 (zero) represents a home that uses zero net Purchased Energy annually.

 Energy Rating Reference Home – A hypothetical home configured in accordance with the specifications set forth in Section 4.2 of this Standard as the basis of comparison for the purpose of calculating the relative energy efficiency and Energy Rating Index of a Rated Home.

-Energy Rating System – The procedures, rules and guidelines by which home energy ratings are conducted by an Approved Rating Provider, as specified in these Standards.
+Energy Rating System – The procedures, rules and guidelines by which Energy Ratings are conducted by an Approved Rating Provider, as specified in these Standards.

 Energy Star – A joint program of the U.S. Environmental Protection Agency (EPA) and the U.S. Department of Energy (DOE) that encourages energy use reduction by providing ENERGY STAR labels to products and homes meeting the improved energy efficiency requirements of the program.

+Exhaust Ventilation System (Exhaust System) – One or more fans that remove air from the Dwelling Unit, causing outdoor air to enter by ventilation inlets or normal leakage paths through the Dwelling Unit envelope.

 Existing Home Retrofit – The set of energy efficiency improvements made to an existing home to improve its energy performance.

+Failure – When one or more of the Threshold Specifications are not met during sampled inspections and/or testing.

 Fenestration – A glazed opening and its associated sash and framing that is installed into a building.

-Framing Fraction (FF) – The fractional area of walls, ceilings, floors, roofs and other enclosure elements comprising the structural framing elements with respect to the total gross area of the component.
+Framing Fraction (FF) – The fractional area of walls, ceilings, floors, roofs and other enclosure elements comprising the structural framing elements with respect to the total Gross Area of the component.

-Glazing – Sunlight-transmitting fenestration, including the area of sash, curbing or other framing elements, that enclose Conditioned Space Volume.
-Glazing area includes the area of sunlight-transmitting fenestration assemblies in walls bounding conditioned basements.
+Glazing – Sunlight-transmitting Fenestration, including the area of sash, curbing or other framing elements, that enclose Conditioned Space Volume.
 For doors where the sunlight-transmitting opening is less than 50% of the door area, the glazing area of the sunlight transmitting opening area shall be used.
 For all other doors, the glazing area is the rough frame opening area for the door, including the door and the frame.

-Gross Area – The area of a building enclosure component that includes the areas of the fenestration areas that are not normally included in the net area of the enclosure component.
+Gross Area – The area of a building enclosure component that includes the areas of the Fenestration areas that are not normally included in the net area of the enclosure component.
 Normally the simple area calculated as the overall length times the overall width of the enclosure component.

 Ground Source Heat Pump (GSHP) – Vapor compression heating and cooling equipment that uses the ground (or ground water) as the heat source or sink for heat (see also Heat Pump).